syuja/GreenPlumSetup/docs/EXERCISES.md

 **Check for even data distribution on segments.**

 The tables are distributed with a hash function on UniqueCarrier and FlightNum.
-These columns were selected because they produces even distribution of data onto segments.
+These columns were selected because they produce even distribution of data onto segments.
 Also, frequent joins are expected on these two columns.
 Try to distribute based on a unique column, since this ensures an even distribution.
 Low cardinality columns will yield poor distribution.